AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 3:\ Classification\ Models}}$$-->
 ### Group B.2.
 Classification Models.

-These models are designed to predict the probability that a record is associated with different output classes.
-For example, a model that can predict the probability (or risk) that a patient may suffer from cancer.
-Another example would be a model capable to predict if a given image contain similar types of vehicles like a car, a van, a bicycle, a motorbike, a lorry etc and it shows for each type of vehicle how likely it is the image contains them.
+These models are designed to assign a new given entry or data point to a one of the predefined set of categories, which can contain 2 or more options.

-This could be a single value *P(voting in next election)* or the likelihoods associated with a finite set of classes e.g. *P(votes for party X)* or linking genetic/health records to different disease diagnoses.
+Unlike the regression models, which predict a number out of a continuous range, classification is categorical, meaning that there is a choices of specified items.
+It enables informed decision-making.
+For example, it can be used as spam filter, or to predict if a given image contain similar types of vehicles like a car, a van, a bicycle, a motorbike, a lorry etc and it shows for each type of vehicle.
+It can also be used to predict election voting or linking genetic/health records to different disease diagnoses.
+The output of these models often have a probability associated for each item, for instance a model that can predict the probability (or risk) that a patient may suffer from cancer.

 > [!IMPORTANT]
 > *Note that in traditional type of ML classification methods include KNN or SVMs, however, since these methods embed data, for the purpose of disclosure control such methods are excluded from this category.*